mermaid-from-space/Learn_python_with_myra/README.md

 You can also check if a key is contained in a dictionary using the in keyword.
 Just like other uses of this keyword, it will return True if the key is found in the dictionary; otherwise it will return False.

 Dictionaries are mutable, meaning they can be modified by adding, removing, and replacing elements in a dictionary, similar to lists.
 You can add a new key value pair to a dictionary by assigning a value to the key, like this: animals["zebras"] = 2.
 This creates the new key in the animal dictionary called zebras, and stores the value 2.
 You can modify the value of an existing key by doing the same thing.
 So animals["bears"] = 11 would change the value stored in the bears key from 10 to 11.
 Lastly, you can remove elements from a dictionary by using the del keyword.
 By doing del animals["lions"] you would remove the key value pair from the animals dictionary.

+***** ITERATING OVER DICTIONARIES
+You can iterate over dictionaries using a for loop, just like with strings, lists, and tuples.
+This will iterate over the sequence of keys in the dictionary.
+If you want to access the corresponding values associated with the keys, you could use the keys as indexes.
+Or you can use the items method on the dictionary, like dictionary.items().
+This method returns a tuple for each element in the dictionary, where the first element in the tuple is the key and the second is the value.

+If you only wanted to access the keys in a dictionary, you could use the keys() method on the dictionary: dictionary.keys().
+If you only wanted the values, you could use the values() method: dictionary.values().

+-------------DICTIONARY CHEAT SHEET
+Dictionary Methods Cheat Sheet
+Syntax

+x = {key1:value1, key2:value2}

+Operations

+len(dictionary) - Returns the number of items in the dictionary

+for key in dictionary - Iterates over each key in the dictionary

+for key, value in dictionary.items() - Iterates over each key,value pair in the dictionary

+if key in dictionary - Checks whether the key is in the dictionary

+dictionary[key] - Accesses the item with key key of the dictionary

+dictionary[key] = value - Sets the value associated with key

+del dictionary[key] - Removes the item with key key from the dictionary

+Methods

+dict.get(key, default) - Returns the element corresponding to key, or default if it's not present

+dict.keys() - Returns a sequence containing the keys in the dictionary

+dict.values() - Returns a sequence containing the values in the dictionary

+dict.update(other_dictionary) - Updates the dictionary with the items coming from the other dictionary.
+Existing entries will be replaced; new entries will be added.

+dict.clear() - Removes all the items of the dictionary

+Check out the official documentation for dictionary operations and methods.